 Cook time: 10 minutes

-- 6 to 8 fresh basil leaves, chopped
+- 6 to 8 fresh basil leaves, thinly chopped.

-- 1 clove of garlic, crushed and finely minced
+- 1 clove of garlic, crushed & finely minced.

 - 1/2 day-old baguette for croutons

-- When the tomatoes are disgorged, place them in a bowl and add the other ingredients: shallot, garlic, basil, oil and vinegar.
-Mix and season with salt and pepper.
+- Place your tomatoes in a bowl and add the other ingredients: shallots, garlic, sriracha, basil, olive oil, and red wine vinegar.

-- Place a little bruschetta on each crouton and serve.
+- Spoon a little bruschetta on each crouton.

 Since it’s summer, we want recipes that are easily prepared and don’t involve using the oven or the stove.
 It’s hot enough!
 Bruschetta is great for that.
 Apart from roasting the slices of bread in the oven, the rest is raw and can be prepared in advance.

 What better way to serve delicious bruschetta during a summer backyard barbecue than as an aperitif with a chilled glass of white wine, or as an accompaniment to grilled meat or fish on the BBQ?
 This recipe yields an amount that’ll allow you to have seconds (maybe even thirds?), or leftovers to enjoy during the week.
 The healthy, fresh ingredients are a guilt-free way to indulge, especially since this is a vegetarian-friendly recipe.